Pageboy/pageboy.github.io/_photographs/unhinged-gate-with-bailer-twine.md

 tags:
   - landscape
 ---
 I love the colours in rust.
-I remember when I worked on a farm how bailer twine was always around to tie up a gate or even hold up one's trousers.
+I remember when I worked on a farm how baler twine was always around to tie up a gate or even hold up one's trousers.